Motorcycle Crash Shows Bioethicist The Dark Side Of Quitting Opioids Alone

 Now we're all very concerned about the opioid epidemic — when there have been people of color dying from heroin disproportionately for a really long time, and we just don't talk about it.
 And we treated them like criminals.
 That's a travesty.
 It's absolutely tragic.
 It's a stain on our response to drugs in this country.
 My story is not the only one that matters.
 Stories that look like mine aren't the only ones that matter.
 People take drugs for a reason.
 And whether you started with oxycodone or with heroin, if you were medicating something and it hurt you, and you ended up dying from overdose, your life matters.
 And we need to just kind of announce that loudly every time we have this conversation.

 Lauren Krenzel and Seth Kelley produced and edited this interview for broadcast.
-Bridget Bentz, Seth Kelley and Deborah Franklin adapted it for the Web.
+Kelley, Bridget Bentz and Deborah Franklin adapted it for the Web.